 Naracoorte, settled in the 1840s by George Ormerod and William Macintosh, is the geographical center of the South East, an area with an assured rainfall and a plentiful supply of underground water.
 The re-purchased and subdivision by the Government of several large estates between 1903 and 1905 increased the prosperity of the town and District.

-The completion of the water supply scheme made the operation of a fire brigade, and the Corporation soon made an application for the Municipality to be brought under the Fire Bridge Act of 1936.
-A fire brigade eventually established with local volunteers operated from a converted garage in Ormerod Street for several years.
+The completion of the water supply scheme led to the need for a fire brigade, and the Corporation soon made an application for the Municipality to be brought under the Fire Bridge Act of 1936.
+A fire brigade was eventually established with local volunteers operating from a converted garage in Ormerod Street for several years.
 In 1959 the Corporation was approached to help the Fire Brigade Board select a suitable site for a new Fire Station.
 The present station was erected in Smith Street and officially opened in April 1963.

 The Naracoorte Scout Group established its future headquarters when the Corporation granted it land adjoining Letchford Terrace.
 A weatherboard hall, previously the Salvation Army Hall, was transferred to the site in 1939.
-The grounds have since been replaced by a substantial structure of Mount Gambier stone.
+The hall has since been replaced by a substantial structure of Mount Gambier stone.

 The first children’s playground in Naracoorte was established in Market Square in 1948, and another, near the junction of Jenkins and Butler terraces, followed shortly after.
 The Apex Club established and equipped a playground in Guernsey Street in 1969.
 Playgrounds are now so widely established that all the children living within the Municipality have ready access to one.

-The establishment of a swimming pool, which had been talked about in 1954 when consideration was given to constructing on Olympic Pool, became a reality in 1960.
-A local organization spearheaded by Mr L. Gerick and Mr T. Guster, with public sport, constructed a swimming lake 1-2 hectares in area in the North Parklands.
-The lake was handed over to the Corporation, and was officially opened by his Excellency Sir Edic Bastyan in 1961.
+The establishment of a swimming pool, which had been talked about in 1954 when consideration was given to constructing an Olympic Pool, became a reality in 1960.
+A local organisation spearheaded by Mr L. Gerick and Mr T. Guster, with public support, constructed a swimming lake 1-2 hectares in area in the North Parklands.
+The lake was handed over to the Corporation and was officially opened by his Excellency Sir Edric Bastyan in 1961.

 The purchase by E.T.S.A. of the Town’s electricity supply was concluded in 1966.
-The Corporation retained the power-house property and five staff houses, and after finalizing outstanding loans had approximately $130 000 to invest.
+The Corporation retained the power-house property and five staff houses, and after finalising outstanding loans had approximately $130,000 to invest.
 In November 1970 the R.S.L.
 Building was purchased for $20,000, and this was converted into Municipal offices.
-Two years later the Town Hall was renovated at a cost of $80 000 and re-opened in April 1972.
+Two years later the Town Hall was renovated at a cost of $80,000 and re-opened in April 1972.

 In August 1963 the Naracoorte Chamber of Commerce and the Apex Club each guaranteed the sum of 1,500 pounds matching a subsidy from the Tourist Bureau, to establish a caravan park in the North Parklands.
 The park was made the responsibility of the Corporation, which in 1976 added a house for a caretaker and a modern amenities block, and increased the capacity of the park to over a hundred power sites.
 The Corporation has spent $300,000 in establishing a first-class caravan park in a delightful setting overlooking the swimming lake.
 The official opening of the extended park was performed by the Honourable T.M.
 Casey, M.L.C., on 2 March 1977.

 Until the mid-1950s municipal works were confined to maintenance with a minimum of construction.
 The Highways Department then became more generous with grants for main and District roads, enabling the Corporation to proceed with a comprehensive road-construction program.
-Loans were negotiated for roadwork and machinery, and by 1984 the Naracoorte Corporation has 45 kilometers of sealed roads.
-The excellent roadwork with their street trees and shrub, are a credit to the Town, as are the parks and gardens.
+Loans were negotiated for roadwork and machinery, and by 1984 the Naracoorte Corporation has 45 kilometres of sealed roads.
+The excellent roadwork with street trees and shrubs were a credit to the town, as were the parks and gardens.
 It was appropriate that Naracoorte received the Tidy Towns Award for 1983.

-Longridge Home for the Aged, on a 3-hectares site in Naracoorte South, was established by a public subscription of $40,000 and subsidized by the federal and State Governments.
+Longridge Home for the Aged, on a 3-hectare site in Naracoorte South, was established by a public subscription of $40,000 and subsidised by the federal and State Governments.
 The first eight flats were occupied.
-Hostel accommodation for ten people was added in 1972.
+Hostel accommodation for 10 people was added in 1972.
 The number of flats at Longridge has increased and hostel accommodation was doubled by 1984.
 Still further extensions are contemplated.

 The plans for the layout of the lawns, and provision for a water supply and sprinkler system for Naracoorte’s Lawn Cemetery, were approved in 1976.
 With their standard memorial plaques and impressive display of native shrubs, these lawned grounds conform splendidly with other developments of the North Parklands.